JO-ANN-BIRUNGI/PORTIFOLIO/README.md

 ---

 ## 👩‍💻 About Me
 I am a **results-driven IT professional and engineer** with over 2 years of experience in IT support, system deployment, and troubleshooting across education, banking, and corporate environments.
-Skilled in networking, system administration, and cloud concepts, with growing expertise in **data science and machine learning**.
+Skilled in networking and system administration, with growing expertise in **data science and machine learning**.

 My passion lies in applying **technology, data, and automation** to solve real-world problems, improve efficiency, and support digital transformation.